jainarayananak/RNA-velociraptors/WSLInstallation.md

 - openmp library <http://manueldeveloper.blogspot.com/2012/04/how-to-install-openmp-in-ubuntu-linux.html>
 - libhdf5-dev package <https://zoomadmin.com/HowToInstall/UbuntuPackage/libhdf5-dev>

-## prerequisite Six - pcaMethods R package
+## 1.6 Prerequisite Six - pcaMethods R package
 This dependency comes from the Bioconductor.
 It is not in CRAN depository so it has to be installed manually.
 - Launch R in the Ubuntu terminal
 - install BiocManager package which helps to install and manage packages from the Bioconductor